Recently, in an executive program on leadership, a professor elicited a lot of laughs by telling the following joke:

 Part 1: The Employee

-If Schaufeli (Definition 2) was to observe this, he would have concluded that her demeanour at work, the way she delivered results, adapted to dynamic market conditions, and engaged with her clients showed how engaged an employee she is.
+- If Schaufeli (Definition 2) was to observe this, he would have concluded that her demeanor at work, the way she delivered results, adapted to dynamic market conditions, and engaged with her clients showed how engaged an employee she is.

-If Saks and Selmer (Definition 3) were to observe this tale of Sue, they would have added how her entire team performed and grew and how the organisation facilitated this process.
+- If Saks and Selmer (Definition 3) were to observe this tale of Sue, they would have added how her entire team performed and grew and how the organization facilitated this process.

 The limitation of all these definitions is that they fail to address whether the engagement indicators are causes or effects of an engaged employee.